 - Enter the new name for the environment and click Save Environment.

-Be careful changing the datafile's environment key as it will impact the datafile URL your code loads.
+Changing the datafile's environment key as it will impact the datafile URL your code loads.

 You can archive environments if they are not being used anymore (except the primary environment, which cannot be archived).
 Archiving deactivates all the datafiles in an environment, replacing them with an empty file, and removes the environment as an option for experiments.